manticoresoftware/manticoresearch/docs/real-time_indexes.rst

    lead to poor performance on bigger indexes, you should raise it to 256..1024M if you're planning to index gigabytes.

--  The only attribute storage mode is ‘extern’ which requires at least one attribute to be present.
 -  High DELETE/REPLACE rate can lead to kill-list fragmentation and impact searching performance.